purescript-react/purescript-react-basic-hooks/docs/getting-started.md

 npx spago build
 ```

-Then you can run Percel in "serve" mode to see it all running in your browser (`ctrl + c` to quit).
+Then you can run Parcel in "serve" mode to see it all running in your browser (`ctrl + c` to quit).

 ```sh
 npx parcel serve src/index.html